Watashi Wa

 Watashi Wa is a Christian pop rock band from San Luis Obispo, California on Tooth & Nail Records.
-"Watashi wa" (私は) in Japanese means "I am".
+"Watashi wa" (私は) in Japanese roughly means "I am".

-The band formed in 2000 when most of the members were still in their teens.
+The band formed in 1999 when most of the members were still in their teens.
 They were first signed to indie label Bettie Rocket and released two albums before signing to Tooth & Nail in 2002.

 The band broke up in July 2004, but in a deal with Tooth & Nail Records singer/guitarist Seth Roberts' new band Eager Seas, were signed to the same label and released their first album under the name Watashi Wa.
 They subsequently left the label.

-The new band currently plays under the name "Lakes" and have signed with The Militia Group and released the Photographs EP.
+The new band currently plays under the name Eager Seas (formerly Lakes) and were signed with The Militia Group who produced the Photographs EP.

 Seth Roberts once again is releasing music under the Watashi Wa moniker with an album called People Like People which was written in 2020.
 People Like People is produced by Seth Roberts and co-produced by Tyler Tedeschi.